 Nestled between the Pacific Ocean and the majestic Coast Mountain Range, Vancouver is a vibrant metropolis of unrivalled beauty.
 It is a cosmopolitan city perched on the edge of nature, with unlimited opportunities for outdoor recreation and a great cultural diversity with its European, Asian and First Nations heritages.
 Vancouver has it all, for seasoned travellers and the less adventurous seeking a peaceful, reassuring destination.

 There is no need for a car in Vancouver.
-This is a city that is best explored on foot, at your own pace.
+This is a city that is best explored on foot or by bike, at your own pace.